Credit Karma will pay $3 million to users targeted with false preapproved offers

 "Credit Karma's false claims of 'pre-approval' cost consumers time and subjected them to unnecessary credit checks," Director of the FTC's Bureau of Consumer Protection Samuel Levine said in a news release.

-According to the complaint, Credit Karma was aware that their practices were misleading.
+According to the complaint, Credit Karma was aware that its practices were misleading.
 For instance, training materials for customer service representatives lists "confus[ion] about pre-approval" as a common issue brought up by consumers.

 Users have to submit personal information to use Credit Karma's services, which gives the company access to over 2,500 data points — including credit and income information — on the consumer.
 The company uses the information to target marketing efforts for the individual, including credit card and loan recommendations described as preapproved.